Praeses/socks.net/README.md

 socks.net
 =========

-socks.net is a wrapper around the socks PDF service to make PDF generation simple in .net
+Socks.net is a tool to use the razor engine to make your PDFs.

-Socks is a web service that takes html and generates Pdfs using the webkit rendering engine.
+It renders your razor views passes it to wkhtmltopdf and sends the pdf file to the web user

 Installation
 --------------